HistoryThis section has been translated automatically.

 Between the epithelial cells of the skin and the adjacent mucous membranes lie the somewhat lighter Langerhans cells.
 They make up about 4.5% of the cell population in the epidermis.
 Langerhans cells originate in the bone marrow and migrate from there into epidermis and other surface epithelia.
-Although of hematopoietic origin, they lack the typical markers of other leukocytes such as CD3, CD20, CD14, CD15, CD56.
-In the epidermis, Langerhans cells are anchored to the surrounding keratinocytes via E-cadherin.
-Langerhans cells can be compared to the so-called M-cells which are localized in the surface epithelium of Peyer's plaques and represent a part of the MALT system.
+Although hematopoietic in origin, they lack the typical markers of other leukocytes such as CD3, CD20, CD14, CD15, CD56.
+In the epidermis, Langerhans cells are anchored to surrounding keratinocytes via E-cadherin.
+Langerhans cells are comparable to the so-called M cells which are localized in the surface epithelium of Peyer`s plaques and represent a part of the MALT system.

 You might also be interested in

 Langerhans cells can only be reliably identified under the light microscope by special immunological staining.
 Antigens that only express Langerhans cells and not keratinocytes include: Langerin, CD1a, the low-affinity Fc-gamma receptor II (CD32), the high-affinity Fc-epsilon receptor I and the class II antigens encoded by the MHC gene (HLA-DR, HALA-DQ, HLA-DP).
 The protein S100 stains melanocytes and Langerhans cells simultaneously, but gives a good picture of the filigree network of both cell systems.